Wishful thinking or Idealism #BarAThon Day 6

 It is not just about this incident.
 I have a long list of what can be considered as wishful thinking.

-- People valuing relationships based on the concept of ‘dil ke rishte’ (connections of the heart) rather than superficiality of labels and position in relations.
+- People valuing relationships based on the concept of ‘dil ke rishte’ (connections of the heart) rather than the superficiality of labels and position in relations.

 - People considering each other on face value rather than indulging in reading between the lines.